 There were exactly zero restaurants we enjoyed hanging out in Meatpacking until Santina arrived.
 Now there’s one.
 Sorry, Bagatelle.
 Shirtless, 1pm table dancing is not in the cards for this crew.
 Apologize to your publicist for us.

-We don't usually list cocktails in the food rundown, but the drinks at Santina deserve some love.
+We don’t usually list cocktails in the Food Rundown, but the drinks at Santina deserve some love.
 Part of the reason to come here is to drink booze, so before you just order a glass of wine, consider something shaken or stirred.
-This is the Amalfi Gold with bourbon, orange, ginger, crème de peche.
+This is the Amalfi Gold with bourbon, orange, ginger, and crème de peche.
 Bartender?
-Another round please.
+Another round, please.

-An absolute must order, and one of the best items on the menu.
-Thin strips of yellow butternut squash with a bunch of different spices, herbs and creams from pumpkin seeds to chives to pink peppercorns, and crème fraîche.
+An absolute must-order, and one of the best items on the menu.
+Thin strips of yellow butternut squash with a bunch of different spices, herbs, and creams, including pumpkin seeds, chives, pink peppercorns, and crème fraîche.

 A light, excellent crudo of branzino with lots of oils and spices, the calling card at Santina.
-Definitely get this on the radar as an appetizer to share and skip the Octopus Spiedini and the Beets Siciliana, those were both whatever.
-Feel free to hit the Fritto Misto though, their fried seafood medley gets a big thumbs up.
+Definitely get this as an appetizer to share and skip the Octopus Spiedini and the Beets Siciliana.
+Those were both whatever.
+Feel free to hit their fritto misto, though.
+Their fried seafood medley gets a big thumbs up.

 The salads are surprisingly awesome at Santina, and they’re far more than just vegetarian patronization.
 Lots of thought go into their leafy greens, and the best of the bunch is the Tricolore.
 It’s topped with raw tuna slices and an insanely tasty, zesty Italian dressing.
 Make sure this is on the table.

-We enjoyed the sheep's milk loaded, green Tortellini Sorrentina the most of all the pastas.
+We enjoyed the sheep’s milk-loaded, green Tortellini Sorrentina the most of all the pastas.
 Definitely order that one.
-We also loved the Rigatoni Norma, which comes with an excellent tomato sauce, and a heavy dose of eggplant.
-If you don't like eggplant, you won't like this dish.
+We also loved the Rigatoni Norma, which comes with an excellent tomato sauce and a heavy dose of eggplant.
+If you don’t like eggplant, you won’t like this dish.
 The Spaghetti Blue Crab is OK.
-It's a straightforward bowl of spaghetti in red sauce, with a hint of crab and a little fire.
+It’s a straightforward bowl of spaghetti in red sauce, with a hint of crab and a little fire.
 It could benefit from some additional texture or flavors somewhere.
-People seem to love the signature Chitarra Santina, thin strips of eggy pasta with the random combo of mussels and lamb.
-We don't get it.
-It certainly doesn't lack flavor, but for us, those flavors simply didn't click together.
-I also never want to eat mussels in pasta again.
+People seem to love the signature Chitarra Santina, which is thin strips of eggy pasta with the random combo of mussels and lamb.
+We don’t get it.
+It certainly doesn’t lack flavor, but for us, those flavors simply didn’t click together.
+We also never want to eat mussels in pasta again.

-A beautifully presented piece of fish steak that needs to be cooked a little more, because eating medium rare swordfish isn't exactly enjoyable.
-Skip the overly red sauced Bass Agrigento, consider the Swordfish Dogana if you really like swordfish, but order the Whole Grilled Porgy, that's the best move.
-Or, if you're splurging, go with the Lobster Catalan - you won't be disappointed there.
+A beautifully presented piece of fish steak that needs to be cooked a little more, because eating medium rare swordfish isn’t exactly enjoyable.
+Skip the overly red sauced Bass Agrigento, consider the Swordfish Dogana if you really like swordfish, but ordering the Whole Grilled Porgy is the best move.
+Or, if you’re splurging, go with the Lobster Catalan - you won’t be disappointed there.

 Yes, that’s an Italian ice in a grapefruit shell.
 Yes, this is how you should end your meal.
 Obviously.